-NCERT Solutions For Class 10 History Chapter 4 The Making of Global World
+NCERT Solutions for Class 10 History Chapter 4 The Making of Global World

 Question 1.